sidiousvic/sidious.pizza/about.md

 ## Early Life

-My name is Victor Rene Molina Rodriguez, and I was born in the town of Chihuahua, northern Mexico.
-I grew up in a working-class family.
-My father sold electric mining cable and my mother taught at a public primary school.
-I have one younger brother.
+Born _Victor Rene Molina Rodriguez_, in the town of Santa Isabel, Chihuahua, in northern Mexico.
+Grew up in a working-class family, his father sold electric mining cable and mother taught at a public primary school.
+He has one younger brother.

-I studied university in the USA, and visited Japan during as an exchange student.
-To this day, it is difficult to explain what drew me here.
-Maybe it was my fascination with the films of Ozu and Kurosawa, the memories I made during my visit, or simply the sentō culture.
-But here we are, many misadventures and defeats later, in Tokyo.
+## Work

+Engineer at Toyota in Tokyo, where he leads a small group of fellow primates building software for electric systems.